reesesun/reese-markdown-cv/index.md

 - Assisted in overground and aquatic exercise instruction to patients with primarily orthopedic conditions.
 - Provided superlative care in collaboration with other clinical professionals including PTAs and chiropractors.

-### UPMC Mercy `June 2018 - July 2018`
-*Pittsburgh, PA*

-- Observed and assisted physical therapists in delivering patient care in inpatient neuro setting.
-- Prepared and organized equipment and maintained a clean and safe environment.

 ## Research Experience